Bachelor of Medicine Bachelor of Surgery

 A limited number of Scholarships are available

 Students will be required to meet the travel costs of accommodation and transport while attending placements during the programme.
-Students will also have printing costs and will be required to purchase required reading materials and certain clinical equipment such as a stethoscope.
+Students will also have printing costs and will be required to purchase required reading materials and certain clinical equipment such as a stethoscope and scrubs.
 Students will be expected to have a smart-phone or other hand-held device which can be used for assessments and accessing materials while on clinical placement.

 Students should also be aware that the MBBS programme is longer than the usual 33 weeks for student accommodation which could attract higher living expenses than a standard undergraduate programme.

 **The fee for International students includes the mandatory clinical placement levy to cover access to clinical placements in the Northern Ireland Health and Social Care system.**